Wendy's explores bringing Uber-style pricing to its fast-food restaurants

 The spokesperson for the Dublin, Ohio-based burger chain said Wendy's investments in technology would give it "flexibility to change the menu more easily," helping to drive traffic and "providing value during slower parts of the day."

+"This has been around in a few industries already, but in the context of fast food, it's a new development and is pushing the technology to new places," Steven Suranovic, an associate professor of economics at George Washington University, told CBS News.

-By no means widespread, surge pricing was adopted by Britain's biggest pub company, Slug & Lettuce, in the fall, charging about 25 cents more for a pint on weekends and evenings, the New York Times reported in September.
+By no means widespread in the food and beverage industry, surge pricing was adopted by Britain's biggest pub company, Stonegate Group, which in the fall began charging about 25 cents more for a pint on weekends and evenings at about 800 of the 4,000 pubs it operates, the New York Times reported in September.

 In theory, charging more for food at high-traffic times could help cover the added costs of having to bring in additional staff during peak hours.
 That said, restaurant brands also run the risk of putting people off.